A SIMPLE HERSTORY

 Picture

-Produced by The Muse Project +
+Produced by The Muse Project + Presented by The Tank. ©2020-2025 The Muse Project/ASH LLC, All Rights Reserved.

 Slider Photo Credits: Victoria Woodhull, Margaret Chase Smith, Patsy Matsu Takemoto Mink, Shirley Chisholm, Elizabeth Dole, Kamala Harris - public domain; Belva Ann Lockwood - Library of Congress, Washington, D.C.; neg. no. LC USZ 62 11082